 This Photoshop tutorial shows you how to take an object with shadows on a white background, and place it onto a different background while maintaining the transparency of the shadows.
 To do this we’ll use the Luminosity channel in Photoshop.
+For more general editing techniques, learn how to remove the background.

 1. Open up the image of an object whose shadows you want to keep intact.
 For this example I’m using an image of a couple of limes by straymuse which is available for free download from Stock Xchng.